mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Connector Collect

-This section defines the physical connectors.
+This section originally defined the physical connectors but is obsolete with the DIN SPEC 15800:2021 or GDTF v1.2!
+From now on the physical connectors will become WiringObjects within the Geometry Collect.
+The old Connector description is listed below for backwards compatibility.
 It currently does not have any XML attributes (XML node `<Connectors>`).
 As children, the Connector Collect has a list of a [connectors](#user-content-connector ).

 #### Connector